cbinyu/bidsphysio/README.md

 ## Usage - Full session

 Alternatively, you can convert a whole session worth of physiology files automatically naming them.
-Currently, only AcqKnowledge files are supported:
+Currently,  AcqKnowledge and eyetracking .edf files are supported:

 ```
 acqsession2bids --infolder <physiofolder> --bidsfolder <bidsfolder> --subject <subID>

+edfsession2bids --infolder <physiofolder> --bidsfolder <bidsfolder> --subject <subID>
 ```
 The tool will find which physiological file corresponds to which functional image file and will name it accordingly.